gdawar95/Machine_Learning_tutorial_1/README.md

 Jupyter Notebooks
 This lab will be using Jupyter Notebooks as a Python development environment.
 Hopefully you're somewhat familiar with them.
 Write your code in cells (this is a cell!) and execute your code by pressing the play button (up top) or by entering ctrl+enter.
 To format a cell for text, you can select "Markdown" from the dropdown - the default formatting is "Code", which will usually be what you want.

+ALL THE REMAINING INSTRUCTIONS ARE IN THE PYTHON NOTEBOOK